qbicsoftware/research-data-management/docs/project/project_registration.md

     3. [Project Collaborators](#project-collaborators)
     4. [Experimental Information](#experimental-information)

+You can start the project registration process by clicking the create button on top of your project list within your personal landing page.
+This will open the project registration dialog which will guide you through the individual steps necessary to successfully register a new project.

-Following is detailed information for each of these steps:
+Following is a detailed guide for each of these steps:

 ## Project Design